 The most dramatic effects of asbestos poisoning can be seen in the lungs.
 Pleural plaques are like asbestos warts on the lungs—small, thickened areas.

 For some Nevada residents, these plaques present no additional difficulties and are only visible via x-ray.
 In more serious cases, pleural plaques on the lungs can develop into a condition called “diffuse pleural thickening.”
 In this condition, the lung tissue swells and can cause difficulty breathing.

-Other conditions associated with asbestos exposure include asbestosis (scar tissue in the lung) and/or lung cancer.
+Other conditions associated with the dangers of asbestos include asbestosis (scar tissue in the lung) and/or lung cancer.

-No matter how minimal or severe your symptoms, if you have pleural plaques, asbestosis, or another lung-condition related to asbestos exposure, our Las Vegas asbestos attorneys may be able to help you get compensation.
+No matter how minimal or severe your symptoms, if you have pleural plaques, asbestosis, or another lung condition related to asbestos exposure, our Las Vegas asbestos attorneys may be able to help you get compensation.4

-In general, you have just two years to file a lawsuit from the date on which:
+In general, victims of asbestos exposure have a statute of limitations (time limit) of just two years to file an asbestos lawsuit from the date on which: